gdalle/FastPriorityQueues.jl/docs/src/benchmarks.md

 ````

 Our [`VectorPriorityQueue`](@ref) doesn't support priority updates, but it has very fast enqueueing and dequeueing routines.
-We hope it will be sufficient to outperform `DataStructures.PriorityQueue` on this test example.
+We hope it will be sufficient to outperform `DataStructures.PriorityQueue` on this example.

 ## Results

-Let us first verify that our results are coherent.
+Let us first verify that the outputs are coherent with one another.

 ````@example benchmarks
 d1 = test_dijkstra(100, PriorityQueue{Int,Float64}; naive=false).dists[end];